cjkfyi/gemify/README.md

 ## ✨

 This is a multi-turn, conversational extension for VSCode.
-After being fed-up with having to Copy and Paste my code, back-and-forth a million times (for a more current understanding every turn).
-Thus, `gemify` was born.
+After being fed-up with having to copy-and-paste my code, back-and-forth a million times (for a more current understanding every turn), `gemify` was born.

 ## 📸